 - 2.1 This policy is based on the Department for Education's (DfE's) statutory Careers guidance and access for education and training providers. - 2.2 This guidance refers to: - The Education Act 1997 - The Education and Skills Act 2008 - The School Information (England) Regulations 2008 - 2.3 This policy is also in line with the more recent Skills and Post-16 Act 2022, which came into force on 1 January 2023.
-It explains that our school must provide a minimum of 6 encounters with technical education or training providers to all pupils in years 8 to 13.

-For more detail on these encounters, see our provider access policy statement, which you can find on the school website:
+It explains that our school must provide a minimum of 6 encounters with technical education or training providers to all pupils in years 8 to 13. - For more detail on these encounters, see our provider access policy statement, which you can find on the school's website. - 2.4 This policy is also in line with the Education (Careers Guidance in Schools) Act 2022.
+This came into force on 1 September 2022, and amended the existing duty in The Education Act 1997, so that: - Our school must now secure independent careers guidance from year 7 (instead of from year 8, previously) - As an academy in England, we are now required to provide and publish careers guidance - 2.5 The above guidance requires that schools publish information about their careers programme on their website.
+This policy includes this information and shows how our school complies with this requirement.